Written by Charlene Walters, MBA, Ph.D.

-For all the reasons mentioned above, the pressure on professional women now is growing and it’s becoming more difficult for them to take care of and provide for their households and rebound in the wake of COVID-19.
-And, unfortunately, those that opt to stick with traditional employment might not be getting the flexibility and support they need from their employers to make it through.
-Perhaps they’ve had additional duties placed upon them (to offset others who’ve been laid off) or they’ve been hit with a pay cut or had their hours reduced.
+For all the reasons mentioned above, the pressure on professional women now is growing.
+It is also becoming more difficult for them to take care of and provide for their households.
+And rebound in the wake of COVID-19.
+And, unfortunately, those that opt to stick with traditional employment might not get the flexibility and support.
+Things they need from their employers to make it through.
+Perhaps they’ve had additional duties placed upon them.
+To offset others who’ve been laid off.
+Or hit with a pay cut or had their hours reduced.

-Entrepreneurship may be the answer for some of these women who have been displaced or have become otherwise dissatisfied with corporate life.
-Owning their own businesses can be a great avenue for them to take advantage of recent shifts and new opportunities in the market, and disrupt morphing industries and changing customer needs.
-In the US, more than 36% of all businesses are owned by women generating more than $1.9 million in revenue.
+Entrepreneurship may be the answer for some of these women who have been displaced.
+Or have become otherwise dissatisfied with corporate life.
+Owning their own businesses can be a great avenue for them.
+That is to take advantage of recent shifts and new opportunities in the market.
+And also disrupt morphing industries and changing customer needs.
+In the US, more than 36% of all businesses are owned by women.
+Thus generating more than $1.9 million in revenue.
 Progressively more women are jumping into entrepreneurship every day too- at greater rates than men.
 And it makes sense for them to do so.